 It’s called Auto Train for a reason: Once you’ve boarded, Amtrak loads your car, van, SUV, motorcycle, even small boats or Jet-Skis onto the train and ferries you all south.
 You trade 900 miles of driving and arguing for a private room or coach seats (all of which are surprisingly spacious), games of rummy in the club car, seated hot meals, movie night, and an early-morning arrival in much warmer, sunnier Florida.
-I used to befriend kids my age on the train, or sit in the club car with its panoramic window seating for hours, just reading.
-Now, nostalgia is a powerful thing, and we’re still in the middle of a pandemic.
-Would any of this apply in a time of social distancing and contactless service?
+I used to befriend kids my age on the train or sit in the club car with its panoramic window seating for hours, just reading.

-Here’s what an Auto Train ride looks like today: For just $39 one-way plus the cost of your vehicle (nonrefundable northbound sale price: August 16–23, 2022), coach passengers get a reclining seat, free Wi-Fi, and complimentary continental breakfast; gone are the complimentary dinners, but there’s a café where you can buy hot and fresh meals, snacks, and beverages while mingling with fellow passengers six feet apart.
+Here’s what an Auto Train ride looks like today: For just $19 one-way plus the cost of your vehicle (nonrefundable sale price: May 31–June 8, 2023), coach passengers get a reclining seat, free Wi-Fi, and complimentary continental breakfast; gone are the complimentary dinners, but there’s a café where you can buy hot and fresh meals, snacks, and beverages while mingling with fellow passengers.
 You’re only allowed a carry-on bag in coach; the rest of your luggage will be “stowed” in your car.

-Now, this is a flash sale and just for the route from Sanford, Florida to Lorton, Virginia.
-Full-price fares southbound look to be about $145 for coach (though sometimes as low as $89), and $487 for a standard vehicle.
+Now, this is a flash sale and just for coach tickets in both directions on the route from Sanford, Florida, to Lorton, Virginia.
+Full-price fares for private Roomettes, which include lie-flat beds and access to private bathrooms in the train car, start at $369.
+It will cost $510 for a standard vehicle.

-Book a northbound ticket between August 16-23 to get these discounted rates, for travel between September 6–December 15, 2022.
-(Blackout dates are November 18-20 and November 25-27.)
+Book a ticket between May 31–June 8 to get these discounted coach rates, for travel between June 1–September 4, 2023.
+(There are no blackout dates.)
 For more information and to book, go to amtrak.com/AutoTrainSale.